 2. Even if they work (to some extent), none of the really makes much difference.

 If you’re confused as to what the vast array of wound care products all do, here’s one useful way to break them down: by color.
 Wound dressings are typically either red, brown, silver, violet, blue, white, or yellow.
 Nitrofurazone, an antibiotic, which starts yellow, turns orange if it is exposed to sunlight.
 I cannot remember having seen wound dressings in the green spectrum.
 Black also seems underrepresented, perhaps because black would seem morbid, and pessimistic.

 If you’re conservative, you’ll probably find that silver (aluminum sprays) are hidden fairly well by the color of a dappled grey – dark blue or violet sprays or liquids nearly disappear in the darker areas of a bay, or on a black.
 On the other hand, if you like drawing attention to things, silver and yellow (nitrofurazone) sprays stand out dramatically from the coat of a dark horse, while a dark blue or violet spray will make your grey horse or a palomino look like he’s just been marked down at the garage sale.
-Use any of them according to your preference – things will probably end up just fine no matter which color you choose.
+Use any of them according to your preference or color aesthetic – things will probably end up just fine no matter which color you choose.